Qbix/Q.js/README.md

 and then you can define the methods in files like `Q/Data/digest.js`:

 ```
-Q.exports(function (Q, something) { // import the closures
+Q.exports(function (Q, something) { // receive closures from main file
     return function Q_Data_digest(algorithm, payload, callback) {
-        // here you have access to the parameters and closures
+        // here you have access to both the parameters and the closures!!
-        doStuff.then(function (result) {
+        return doStuff.then(function (result) {
             callback && callback(null, result); // callback interface
             return result; // promise interface
         });